apache/arrow/docs/source/format/CanonicalExtensions.rst

     When logical and physical layout are equal, the permutation will always be ([0, 1, .., N-1]) and can therefore be left out.

-  * **uniform_dimensions** = indices of dimensions whose sizes are
+  * **uniform_shape** = sizes of individual tensors dimensions are
-    guaranteed to remain constant.
-Indices are a subset of all possible dimension indices ([0, 1, .., N-1]).
-    The uniform dimensions must still be represented in the `shape` field, and must always be the same value for all tensors in the array -- this allows code to interpret the tensor correctly without accounting for uniform dimensions while still permitting optional optimizations that take advantage of the uniformity. uniform_dimensions can be left out, in which case it is assumed that all dimensions might be variable.

-  * **uniform_shape** = shape of the dimensions that are guaranteed to stay constant over all tensors in the array, with the shape of the ragged dimensions set to 0.
+    guaranteed to stay constant in uniform dimensions and can vary in non-uniform dimensions.
+This holds over all tensors in the array.
+    Sizes in uniform dimensions are represented with int32 values, while sizes of the non-uniform dimensions are not known in advance and are represented with 0s.
+If ``uniform_shape`` is not provided it is assumed that all dimensions are non-uniform.
-    An array containing tensor with shape (2, 3, 4) and uniform dimensions (0, 2) would have uniform shape (2, 0, 4).
+    An array containing a tensor with shape (2, 3, 4) and whose first and last dimensions are uniform would have ``uniform_shape`` (2, 0, 4).
+    This allows for interpreting the tensor correctly without accounting for uniform dimensions while still permitting optional optimizations that take advantage of the uniformity.

 * Description of the serialization:

-  The metadata must be a valid JSON object, that optionally includes dimension names with keys **"dim_names"**, ordering of dimensions with key **"permutation"**, indices of dimensions whose sizes are guaranteed to remain constant with key **"uniform_dimensions"** and shape of those dimensions with key **"uniform_shape"**.
+  The metadata must be a valid JSON object that optionally includes dimension names with keys **"dim_names"** and  ordering of dimensions with key **"permutation"**.
+  Shapes of tensors can be defined in a subset of dimensions by providing key **"uniform_shape"**.
   Minimal metadata is an empty JSON object.

   - Example of minimal metadata is: